 Temple of Capitoline Jupiter

-This temple of exceptional dimensions, dedicated to the Capitoline triad, Jupiter, Juno, and Minerva, was erected on the top of the Capitalism at the end of the 6th century BC.
+This temple of exceptional dimensions, dedicated to the Capitoline triad, Jupiter, Juno, and Minerva, was erected on the top of the Capitoline at the end of the 6th century BC.

 The building kept throughout the years its main architectural features: its square plan was occupied for about half of its length by a triple row of six columns and, for the other half, by three cell dedicated to the Capitoline triad.